opencog/atomspace/README.md

-As it turns out that knowledge representation is hard, so it also turns out that the AtomSpace is a platform for active scientific research on knowledge representation, knowledge discovery and knowledge amanipulation.
+As it turns out that knowledge representation is hard, so it also turns out that the AtomSpace is a platform for active scientific research on knowledge representation, knowledge discovery and knowledge manipulation.
 If you are comfortable with extremely complex mathematical theory, and just also happen to be extremely comfortable writing code, you are invited -- encouraged -- to join the project.